Iona lies off the southwest corner of the Isle of Mull. This beautiful island was the site of Colmcille’s monastery founded in 563.

 Adomnán, a successor to Colmcille as Abbot of Iona and author of the 7th century 'Life of St Columba', often mentions the monks travelling between the islands and beyond, and welcoming visitors to the monastery.

-Visit this peaceful island and discover the most tangible legacy of Colmcille’s life and work and where his Christian ideals are still pursued today through the work of the Iona Community.
+Visit this peaceful island and discover the legacy of Colmcille’s life and work.

 See the Calmac website for ferry sailing times from Oban to Mull and from Fionnphort to Iona.